EsmaNurOzkan/locked-diary-app/README.md

 ## Overview

-Locked Diary App is a secure mobile application built with React Native and Firebase, allowing users to maintain private diary entries that are encrypted for maximum security.
-This application is ideal for those looking to keep their personal notes safe from unauthorized access.
+Locked Diary App is a secure mobile application built with React Native and Firebase.
+It allows users to maintain private diary entries that are encrypted with end-to-end encryption for maximum security.
+Each entry is encrypted with a unique key provided by the user during login, ensuring that only the user who created the entry can decrypt and view it.
+This application is ideal for those looking to keep their personal notes safe from unauthorized access, offering a high level of privacy and protection.

 ## Features